Shine Lawyers Main Logo

 • Rehabilitation expenses

-In most cases a monetary value is placed on the gap between your life path before injury and your life path since the injury.
+In most cases a monetary value is placed on the gap between your predicted life path before your psychological injury and your actual and likely future life path after the injury.

-What are the time limits for making a psychological injury at work claim?
+What are the time limits for making a psychological injury workers’ compensation claim?

 Superannuation and Disability Insurance